-Interest and other (expense) income, net
+Interest and other income (expense), net

-Interest and other (expense) income, net consists of interest and other income (expense).
-Interest primarily consists of interest earned on our cash, cash equivalents and short-term investments and interest expense related to our convertible note instruments.
+Interest and other income (expense), net comprises interest income (expense), net and other income (expense), net.
+Interest income (expense), net primarily consists of interest earned on our cash, cash equivalents, and short-term investments and interest expense related to our convertible note instruments.
 Other income (expense), net consists primarily of the change in fair value of our derivative liabilities.

 We classify our warrants and the commitment to sell redeemable convertible preferred stock as liabilities on our consolidated balance sheets and record changes in fair value at each balance sheet date with the corresponding change recorded as other income (expense).
-We will continue to record adjustments to the fair value of the warrants and the redeemable convertible preferred stock liability at each balance sheet date until they are exercised, automatically convert into common stock or expire.
-Immediately prior to the completion of this offering, any then outstanding warrants will automatically be exercised, on net share basis, for the issuance of shares of common stock and, upon that exercise, such warrants will no longer be outstanding.
+We will continue to record adjustments to the fair value of the warrants and the redeemable convertible preferred stock liability at each balance sheet date until they are exercised, automatically converted into common stock or expire.
+Prior to the completion of this offering, all outstanding warrants were exercised for the issuance of shares of common stock and, upon that exercise, such warrants were no longer outstanding.